carlosp420/nymphalidae_diversification/MS.md

 Model = preferred diversification model by MEDUSA, r = net diversification rate, LnLik.part = log likelihood value.

+``Table 2.`` Differences in rates estimated by MEDUSA on the MCC tree from Wahlberg and the MultiMEDUSA approach on 1000 random trees from the posterior distribution.

-Table 2.
-Likelihood ratio test between the model of increased diversification of nymphalids feeding on Solanaceae against a model forcing equal speciation rates (no effect on diversification).
+``Table 3.`` Likelihood ratio test between the model of increased diversification of nymphalids feeding on Solanaceae against a model forcing equal speciation rates (no effect on diversification).